 - 365 Everyday Value, Grated Parmesan Cheese.
 This is a great option for vegetarians.
 The cheese is finely grated and establishes well in sauces.

-- igourmet Parmigiano Reggiano Cheese.
+- Igourmet Parmigiano Reggiano Cheese.
 This product is an amazing choice for a cheese board or celebration platter.
-It is made from unpasteurized cow’s milk and is aged for 18-20 months for maximum flavor and taste.
+Parmigiano reggiano cheese made from unpasteurized cow’s milk and is aged for 18-20 months for maximum rich flavor and taste.

 What Is the Best Grated Parmesan Cheese Brand?

 One cannot name the best grated parmesan cheese brand, as there are plenty of them, all having benefits and drawbacks.
 Our recommendation is to try several manufacturers to find out what you like more.

 Is It Beneficial for Health?